 Get more hands on deck with your EECBG Program project.
 Kickstart a clean energy career.
 Apply to be or host a Community Energy Fellow!

-Sponsored by DOE’s Office of State and Community Energy Programs (SCEP), the Community Energy Fellowship will match 25-35 recent graduates and mid-career clean energy professionals with Energy Efficiency and Conservation Block Grant (EECBG) Program formula-eligible local and Tribal governments.
+The Community Energy Fellowship will match 25-35 recent graduates and mid-career clean energy professionals with Energy Efficiency and Conservation Block Grant (EECBG) Program formula-eligible local and Tribal governments.
+These placements are fully funded by DOE and sponsored by DOE’s Office of State and Community Energy Programs (SCEP).

 SCEP may also financially support other expert community stakeholders to act as Clean Energy Coaches for Fellows.
 Coaches would serve as advisors and help build partnerships on the ground.